danielle076/java_advanced/src/J_Polymorphism/readme.md

-## Polymorphism
+## J_Polymorphism

-Polymorphism means <i>many forms</i>>, and it occurs when we have many classes that are related to each other by inheritance.
+J_Polymorphism means <i>many forms</i>>, and it occurs when we have many classes that are related to each other by inheritance.

 Inheritance lets us inherit attributes and methods from another class.
-Polymorphism uses those methods to perform different tasks.
+J_Polymorphism uses those methods to perform different tasks.
 This allows us to perform a single action in different ways.

 For example, think of a superclass called `Animal` that has a method called `animalSound()`.
 Subclasses of Animals could be `Pigs`, `Dogs` - And they also have their own implementation of an animal sound (the pig oinks, and the cat barks, etc.):